(Presione aquí para Español)

 If you were invited by the conference organizers, you do not need to register.

 If you were not invited directly, please click here to register and pay.
 You will also need to provide your own travel and accommodations; click here for more information.
-Space will be limited to 60 participants.
-Registration will remain open until August 8, 2014.
+Registration will remain open until September 2, 2014.

 If you have questions about whether you need to register or not, please contact Karla Nuñez at 520-626-8014 or firstname.lastname@example.org.